AzarRza/voice-perception-study-pilot/README.md

 **9 real trials.** 8 scored clips plus 1 attention check trial, inserted at a random spot (never first or last).
 There's no Back button once trials start, and that's deliberate: we want each rating to reflect a fresh first impression, not something revised after comparing it to an earlier clip.

 **Thank you screen.** Responses get sent automatically before this screen confirms anything.
 A Close window button shows up once saving succeeds.
-If the browser won't let a script close the tab (fairly normal for tabs that weren't opened by a script in the first place), it just asks the person to close it manually instead.
+If the browser won't let a script close the tab, it just asks the person to close it manually instead.

 ### How one trial actually behaves